MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    New-Item -ItemType Directory -Path $labFilesFolder
    ```

-1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to download the Windows Virtual Desktop Agent and Boot Loader installers, required to add the session host to the host pool:
+1. Within the Remote Desktop session to **az140-24-p3-0**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to download the Azure Virtual Desktop Agent and Boot Loader installers, required to add the session host to the host pool:

    ```powershell
    $webClient = New-Object System.Net.WebClient